 We don’t go after people for their pasts.
 If it’s clear that you’ve left white nationalism behind, we’ll leave you alone.
 Just send us an email with an account of your time in the movement as a token of good faith/sincerity (what you’ve done, with what organizations, etc.), be ready to answer some follow-up questions, and make clear in your actions going forward that you’ve left white nationalism behind.
 That’s all.
 We can’t speak for anyone else you may have harmed, but we don’t get in the way of people trying to do better by themselves and others.

-Let 2019 be a better year.
-Reach out for support, and if you’re in our region, shoot us a message to let us know about your decision.
+Let the 2020s be a decade of growth and sincere change for the better.
+Reach out for help leaving the fascist movement, and if you’re in our region, send us a message to let us know about your choice.